Lynchburg, Virginia: Infrastructure

+Water, sewer, and stormwater

+Lynchburg's water system is the second-oldest publicly-owned system in the country and has one of the oldest cast-iron pipes still in use in the United States.
+There are over 455 miles of pipes in operation, and the utilities department has sought to become more proactive about its replacement of the pipes.
+Rather than reacting to emergencies, they are seeking to proactively replace 1% of the pipes every year.

+Part of Lynchburg's storrmwater and sewer system feeds into a Combined Sewer Overflow, the impacts of which the $104 million Blackwater CSO project is seeking to mitigate.
+It is the largest capital improvement project in the city's history, and roughly 3/4 of the cost has been funded by grants.
+From 1979 to 2014, the city worked to separate the two systems, but since 2015, the city has shifted to moving the remaining outflows to the new pipe built by the project, which will bring the sewer and stormwater into a new treatment facility.

+Transportation

-Local transit
+Local

 The Greater Lynchburg Transit Company (GLTC) operates the local public transport bus service within the city.
 The GLTC additionally provides the shuttle bus service on the Liberty University campus.

 The GLTC selected a property directly across from Lynchburg-Kemper Street Station as its top choice of sites upon which to build the new transfer center for their network of public buses.
 They were interested in facilitating intermodal connections between GLTC buses and the intercity bus and rail services which operate from that location.
 The project was completed and opened to the public on June 16, 2014.

 On August 23, 2017, the GLTC launched The Hopper, a free downtown circulator bus with a $479,348 grant from the Virginia Smart Scale program.
 On June 29, 2019, the GLTC ended service for The Hopper due to "consistently low ridership" and the expiration of a $117,820 state grant that covered operating costs.